Support the Second Chance Reauthorization Act of 2015 (H.R. 3406)

 Source: The Leadership Conference on Civil and Human Rights

-On behalf of The Leadership Conference on Civil and Human Rights, a coalition of more than 200 diverse organizations, we urge you to support the bipartisan Second Chance Reauthorization Act of 2013 (S.1690), introduced by Senators Patrick Leahy (D-VT) and Rob Portman (R-OH).
-This bill will reauthorize The Second Chance Act, which for the last five years has provided critical funding to government agencies and nonprofits delivering services to recently released individuals.
+On behalf of The Leadership Conference on Civil and Human Rights, a coalition of more than 200 diverse organizations, we urge you to support the bipartisan Second Chance Reauthorization Act of 2015 (H.R.
+3406), introduced by Representatives Jim Sensenbrenner (R-WI) and Danny Davis (D-IL).
+This bill will reauthorize The Second Chance Act, which has provided critical funding to government agencies and nonprofits delivering services to individuals recently released from prison.
 The bill will also expand the number of grant programs available and allocate funding for data collection to increase accountability.
-Further, this data collection and tracking will also increase evidence-based practices that are most likely to reduce recidivism.
+Furthermore, this data collection and tracking will also increase evidence-based practices that are most likely to reduce recidivism.

 - Build foundations through education:

 Numerous studies support the findings that “correctional education reduces recidivism and enhances employment outcomes.”[ii]
 Indeed, the more education a person has, the more likely he/she is to be employed and the higher his/her earnings will be.[iii]

 The stigma of having a criminal record often hinders job opportunities.
 Therefore, many grant recipients direct their funding toward job training and employment programs, recognizing that employment is a fundamental part of successful reintegration.

 - Foster strong relationships through family services and mentoring:

 Family can be a key factor in successful reentry—some research has shown that people who regularly interact with their families while incarcerated are less likely to recidivate than those who do not.[iv]